 I used intense trigger point therapy and felt the tissue break down beneath my thumbs, almost the equivalent of the feeling of a grape bursting beneath the skin.
 The client asked immediately what I had done, and I responded by asking how he felt.
 The pain was gone, and mobility was back to normal for the first time in over a year.
 Client was thrilled with the success of trigger point therapy.
 I finished with some cross fiber friction and effleurage to keep things moving.
 Client was advised to continue drinking water, to use ice for pain, and to continue with stretching.

 Unfortunately that session happened the night before the client was spending the day on the beach, and after being pain free for 12+ hours, he again triggered the injury walking on the sand.
 I had the ability to do some research before working with him again, and that led me to believe that perhaps he was experiencing a referred pain from a less localised place.
 Trigger points along the fibula longus often result in pain in the ankle area.
 We located the area of pain distal to the lateral knee and hit those areas, as well as the area distal to the fibula as well.
 This was followed by utilizing British sports medicine along the peroneal longus and brevis, and the extensor longus and brevis as well.
 All treatments ended with cetripedic effleurage.

 After the last treatment utilizing trigger point therapy, I am pleased to say the client currently has no pain and complete mobility in the area.
 The use of British sports medicine and trigger point therapy, as well as icing, stretching, and increasing water and electrolyte intake were all key components to the client’s healing process.
-We no longer need to focus any intense therapies to the injured area, and are able to keep the are healthy with basic effleurage and stretching modalities.
+We no longer need to focus any intense therapies to the injured area, and are able to keep the are healthy with basic effleurage with essay in medicine and stretching modalities.
 Client is extremely satisfied with the results.